GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

 ## Task 2: Add an HTML Page with an Embedded Web Chat

 In this task you will add a HTML page to your app which contains the web chat control and the code to send/receive `event` messages to your bot.
-In this task you will add a HTML page to your server which contains the **Web Chat Control**.
 Next, you will add the BackChannel capability to send `event` activities from your bot to the Web Page.

 1. Open the app you've obtained from the previous exercise.
 Alternatively, you can use the app from the [exercise7-HandOffToHuman](./exercise7-HandOffToHuman) folder.

 1. Create a new folder named `web-ui` in the root folder for your solution.
-In that folder, copy the [default.htm](../assets/exercise8-BackChannel/default.htm) file.
+In that folder, copy the [default.htm](../assets/exercise8-BackChannel/default.htm) file from the assets folder.

     > **NOTE:** If you use the solution provided remember to replace:
     > * the **{LuisModelEndpointUrl}** placeholder with your model URL
     > * the **{textAnalyticsKey}** with your Text Analytics Key (as explained in exercise 6)
     > * the **{searchIndexName}** and **{searchIndexKey}** with your search index name and key (as explained in exercise 4)

-1. Bellow the [`botchat.js` script element](../assets/exercise8-BackChannel/default.htm#L52) add a new script element with the following code boilerplate which creates a **DirectLine** object with the **Web Channel Secret**.
-Replace the `DIRECTLINE_SECRET` placeholder with your Secret Key previously obtained and the `BOT_ID` placeholder with the ID from your bot.
+1. Below the [`botchat.js` script element](../assets/exercise8-BackChannel/default.htm#L52) add a new script element with the following code which creates a **DirectLine** object with the **Web Channel Secret**.
+Replace the `DIRECTLINE_SECRET` placeholder with your Secret Key previously obtained and the `BOT_ID` placeholder with the bot ID.

     ``` html
     <script>